-This section applies to all AIDS/HIV Waiver services, including CDAC and Personal Care services provided through the Consumer Choices Option (CCO) the state's self-direction program.
+This section applies to all Brain Injury Waiver services, including CDAC and Personal Care services provided through the Consumer Choices Option (CCO) the state's self-direction program.
 CDAC and Personal Care services are not treated differently from other waiver services.

 The IME enters into and establishes a contract with each MCO prior to assigning members to be managed by the MCO.
-The contract is a comprehensive document that details the requirements of the MCO in managing the Medicaid and waiver services for those members on the AIDS/HIV waiver.
+The contract is a comprehensive document that details the requirements of the MCO in managing the Medicaid and waiver services for those members on the BI waiver.
 The IME sends each MCO a monthly eligibility file called the 834 file.
 All current information for all members with eligibility in the upcoming month including demographic information is included in this file.
 The 834 file is used to identify member enrollment with the MCO for authorization of the capitated payment to the MCO.
 The eligibility file indicates any change in eligibility status, whether from FFS to MCO, MCO to FFS or a change from one MCO to another.
 The IME also sends each MCO a Long Term Services and Supports File on a daily basis and monthly at months end which includes all current and historical information for members with HCBS Waiver or LTC eligibility in the upcoming month.
 The LTSS file is used to identify member enrollment in an HCBS Waiver who is assigned to the MCO for authorization of the capitated payment to the MCO.

 The IME Program Integrity (PI) unit conducts audits on all Medicaid Provider types including HCBS providers.
 Any suspected fraud is referred to the Department of Inspection and Appeals Medicaid Fraud and Control Unit (MFCU).
 The PI Unit vendor is contractually required to review a minimum of 60 cases in each quarter across all provider types.
-PI Audits and Investigations requests provider records and performs a review to determine if the claims are supported by the submitted documentation.
 Reviewed cases include providers who are outliers on multiple parameters of cost, utilization, quality of care, and/or other metrics.
 Reviews are also based on referrals and complaints received.
 Reviews include review of claims data and service documentation to detect such aberrancies as up-coding, unbundling, and billing for services not rendered.
 This monitoring may involve desk reviews or provider on-site reviews.
-On a case by case basis it would be determined whether an on-site audit is needed in order to substantiate potential concerns.
 During a desk review the provider is required to submit records for review.
 The PI vendor must initiate appropriate action to recover improper payments on the basis of its reviews.
 They must work with the Core MMIS contractor to accomplish required actions on providers, including requests to recover payment through the use of credit and adjustment procedures.